 There is also an exploration of the attachment theory and the role of the key person, and you are introduced to researching young children, the role of research ethics and child observation.
-Finally, you study contemporary trends in Early Childhood associated with the environment, for example, research informed understandings of child-friendly cities, outdoor play, risky play, enabling environments.
+Finally, you study contemporary trends in Early Childhood associated with the environment, focusing on research informed understandings of child-friendly cities, outdoor play, risky play, enabling environments.

-Single Honours students also study education for sustainable development such as the environment, children and nature, and are introduced to professional practice, involving the role of the critically reflective learner and the role of using evidence for learning.
+Single Honours students also study education for sustainable development, focusing on the environment, children and nature, and are introduced to professional practice, involving the role of the critically reflective learner and the role of using evidence for learning.

 Finally, you examine contemporary trends in early childhood associated with well-being and development, for example, research informed understandings of creativity, autonomy and agency, relationships, the non-institutionalised child, social anthropology of childhood.

 Single Honours students develop your professional practice, including a critical working knowledge of current provision for prenatal, babies and young children, the sociology of childbirth, and the constructions of parenthood/motherhood.
-You also look at education for sustainable development, for example equity, democracy and inclusion.
+You also develop your understanding of education for sustainable development, focusing on equity, democracy and inclusion.

 Your final year is an advanced study of Early Childhood.
 You will explore the historical, philosophical, global, economic and political development of ideas of childhood, involving issues in relation to rights, diversity, equity and inclusion.
 You also look at the historical, social and global development of policy and legislation regarding children and their families.